appbaseio/Docs/content/docs/search/rules.md

 ### Custom Data

-Helps in sending the custom `JSON` data in search response.
+Helps in sending the custom `JSON` data in the search response.
 This will be helpful when you want to send some extra information to the frontend, which can help in rendering more specific information.

 ![custom data](https://www.dropbox.com/s/nhwr6vglqouxkh5/Screenshot%202020-02-20%2010.44.18.png?raw=1)